laurynas-biveinis/dotfiles/README.md

 sudo defaults write -g InitialKeyRepeat -int 35 defaults write KeyRepeat -int 2 defaults write InitialKeyRepeat -int 35
+# Uncheck "Turn keyboard access on or off ^F1" in System Preferences -> Keyboard
+# -> Shortcuts.
+No idea how to automate this.
 #
 # Mouse
 #